Decentralised energy supply

 The risks and burdens involved in planning, financing, constructing, operating and maintaining such facilities are more costly for the energy consumer.
 These burdens can be assigned to a third party (contractor) in the context of a service agreement.
 This enables the energy user to dedicate the full attention to its core business, while still being able to enjoy the benefits of a state-of-the art, efficient and reliable decentralised power plant.

-GETEC heat & power AG – Partners in decentralised energy supply
+GETEC heat & power GmbH – Partners in decentralised energy supply

 GETEC heat & power has over 20 years of experience in supplying customers with heat and power.
 After the planning and approval phases, GETEC builds the plants itself and has comprehensive experience not only in construction, but also operation and service of several hundred plants.
 Companies opting to work with GETEC can benefit from this know-how.

-Do you have questions on decentralised energy supply for your company from GETEC heat & power AG?
+Do you have questions on decentralised energy supply for your company from GETEC heat & power GmbH?
 Contact us by e-mail on firstname.lastname@example.org or give us a call!